romankurnovskii/leetcode-apps/explanations/2265/en.md

 **High-level approach**
 We perform a post-order DFS traversal.
 For each node, we calculate the sum and count of its subtree, compute the average, and check if the node's value equals this average.

-![Binary tree showing subtree sums and averages at each node]

 **Brute force vs. optimized strategy**

   * **Brute Force:** For each node, separately calculate subtree sum and count - but this would cause redundant calculations.